6 Best Facility Maintenance Software of 2026 (In-Depth Review)

 Final Verdict on Facility Maintenance Software

-After testing these five maintenance platforms, here’s how I’d summarize them:
+After testing these six maintenance platforms, here’s how I’d summarize them:

 • Fiix is the strongest fit if vendor management and procurement visibility are central to your workflow.